Ergoge Tesfaye

 Ergoge Tesfaye (እርጎጌ ተስፋዬ) is an Ethiopian politician who is currently serving as the Minister of Women, Children and Youth since 6 October 2021.
-She is also the one who served as a Minister for the Minister of Labour and Skills Development from 2018 to 2021.
+She also served as a Minister for the Minister of Labour and Skills Development from 2018 to 2021.

 Early life

 Ergoge was born in Hosaena, Hadiya, Ethiopia and raised in Addis Ababa, and Hosaena.
 She was born to a teacher family, and attended her primary school in her home town, but left her home town when she was a second grader and resumed her education in capital of Ethiopia, Addis Abeba.
 As she completed grade 10, her family went back to Hossana, and this let Ergoge complete her secondary school in her home town.

 As Ergoge completed her secondary school, she went back to Addis Ababa and joined Addis Ababa University, where she awarded Bachelor of Arts in Foreign Language and Literature.
 She also earned Master of Arts in Gender Studies, and Doctor of Philosophy in Social Anthropology from India.